-ARMS didn’t impress me when I first played it.
-Here was Nintendo with a new and exciting console, and what was its first new hardcore IP?
+ARMS didn’t impress me at first.
+Here was Nintendo with a new and exciting console, and what was its first brand-new IP?
 A souped-up Wii Boxing.
 I found the game’s motion-controlled punches difficult to land.
 After going a couple of rounds with little idea why my blows weren’t landing, I walked away achy and deflated.

-Fast-forward five months and although it still makes me ache, my opinion of ARMS couldn’t be more different.
+Fast-forward five months ti the game’s launch and although it still makes me ache, my opinion of ARMS couldn’t be more different.
 It turns out, Nintendo’s latest creation is far from the waggle-fest I first assumed it to be.

 Doing away with the dramatic and limited gestures that defined the Wii era, ARMS proves that the Switch’s Joy-Cons are capable of infinitely more subtlety.
 In fact, after spending quite a few hours brawling away, I’d even go so far as to say that this colourful fighter makes one of the best cases for motion-controlled gaming in recent memory.